tfpf/points-table-projector/doc/README.md

 </details>

-In the first scenario, Banana will finish at position 2.
+In the last (i.e. eighth) scenario, Banana will finish at position 2.

 The final points table is shown under `fixtures.results`.
 Banana get 4 points in all.
-Apple top the table with 6 points.
-Guava, Jackfruit and Orange end up with 4, 4 and 2 points respectively.
+Guava top the table with 6 points.
+Apple, Orange and Jackfruit end up with 4, 4 and 2 points respectively.

 For the tournament to end like this, the events that must transpire are under `fixtures.upcoming`, with the name of the winning team written first.
-* Apple must beat Jackfruit;
+* Jackfruit must beat Apple;
-* Jackfruit must beat Orange and Guava; and
+* Orange and Guava must beat Jackfruit; and
 * Banana must beat Apple and Jackfruit.

-Although Banana, Guava and Jackfruit have the same points at the end, Banana is placed highest among them because the program is written to calculate the _best_ outcome for our favourite team.
+Although Banana, Apple and Orange have the same points at the end, Banana is placed highest among them because the program is written to calculate the _best_ outcome for our favourite team.

 The other scenarios are interpreted similarly.
 Do check out the seventh scenario, in which Banana end up as toppers.